When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 Golf

 Golf jackets are lightweight, have a relaxed fit, and are made from breathable fabrics.
-These ensure comfort during play and allow a full range of motions, essential for swinging a golf club.
+These ensure comfort during play and allow a full range of motions, which is essential for swinging a golf club.

 Ideally, sports coats are worn on informal occasions like weekends, parties, picnics, etc.